 When will this program be in operation and for how long?

-What is the operational area for this program?
+What is the operational area and the target area for this program?

-The operational area includes all or portions of the 9 counties making up the Panhandle Groundwater Conservation District service area.
+The target area, which is the area to be affected by the Precipitation Enhancement Program, is limited to the confines of the Panhandle Groundwater Conservation District.
 Those counties include Carson, Gray, Wheeler, Armstrong, Donley, Roberts, and portions of Hemphill, Potter, and Hutchinson counties.
+This area is shown below in blue.

 How will this program be operated?

 The district employs a meteorologist to run the operations from the office in White Deer, and two pilots to operate the airplanes, a 1958 Piper Comanche (red/white) and a 1980 Piper Aztec, which are located at Tradewinds Airport in Amarillo.
-The current meteorologist is Jennifer Puryear and the current pilots are John Renoir, Brent Phipps and Angela Wendell.
+The current meteorologist is Jennifer Puryear and the current pilots are John Renoir and Aaron Woolsey.

 We possess the necessary permits and licenses from the Texas Department of Licensing and Regulations (TDLR), and we also have the liability insurance that is required to operate the program.